ZiaUrRehman-bit/Complete-Git-and-GitHub-Tutorial-for-Beginners/README.md

 - [Contributing](#contributing)
 - [License](#license)

-## Introduction

-Provide a brief introduction to your project and explain why you are publishing it on GitHub.

-## Prerequisites

-List any prerequisites or dependencies that users need to have before they can follow the steps to publish the project.

-## Steps to Publish to GitHub
+## Steps of method 01 to Publish to GitHub

-Explain the steps for publishing your project to GitHub.

 ### Step 1: Create a GitHub Repository